syncfusion/blazor-docs/src/treemap/treemap/legend.md

 In the default mode, the legends have symbols with legend labels that are used to identify the items in the TreeMap component.

-The following code example demonstrates the default mode of legends.
+The following code example shows the default mode of the legends.

 ```csharp
 @using Syncfusion.Blazor.TreeMap